 Millions in the developing world live in homes constructed of nothing more than cardboard, mud, sticks, and various discarded materials.
 Mud walls and thatched roofs also provide homes for disease-bearing insects.
 Cooking is done over an open fire, often resulting in harmful respiratory infections for the family and causing accidents and severe burns – especially for children.

 Since 1970, Esperança has constructed and repaired thousands of new homes around the world.
 A typical home costs just a few thousand dollars and consists of two bedrooms, a living area, kitchen, bathroom and storage.
 We select families who demonstrate the greatest need.
-We provide the materials training and oversight to complete each home.
-The benefitting family provides the labor.
+We provide the materials, training, and oversight to complete each home.
+The benefiting family then provides the labor.
 The end result is a well built home that will provide families with a safe and clean place to live for many years.